 Select the program type that best describes the proposed program (single selection checkbox)

-Describe the program, the population it will serve, and how the program will use NI components (i.e., encouragement and education), to address each of the need(s) identified above with the goal of increasing walking and/or biking to community identified destinations within the program area. (narrative field, 750-word limit)
+Describe the program, the population it will serve, and how the program will use NI components (i.e., encouragement and education), to address each of the need(s) identified above with the goal of increasing walking, biking, and rolling, and inducing mode shift to community identified destinations within the program area.
+Specific destinations must be identified. (narrative field, 750-word limit)

-3. Potential for Reducing the Number and/or Rate of Pedestrian and Bicyclist Fatalities and Injuries
+3. Potential for Reducing the Number and/or Rate of Active Transportation User Fatalities and Injuries

 Attachment: For applicants using the TIMS ATP tool to provide collision data, attach TIMS documentation (attachment field)